klchambers/todo-list/README.md

 ### Further Development and Future Features

-Ideas for further development and future features which could further ehance the user experience and functionality of this application include:
+Ideas for further development and future features which could further enhance the user experience and functionality of this application include:

 - **Task Priority:** Allow users to set task priorities and sort tasks based on priority levels.
-Print high priority tasks in red, medium in yellow, and low in green to provide visual indication to user.
+Print high-priority tasks in red, medium in yellow, and low in green to provide a visual indication to the user.
 - **Due Dates:** Enable users to set due dates for tasks and receive reminders or notifications for upcoming deadlines.
 - **Task Categories:** Implement task categorization to help users organize their tasks efficiently.